trapexit/mergerfs/mkdocs/docs/remote_filesystems.md

 branch and therefore the inode would change.
 This isn't an ideal solution and others are being considered but it works for most situations.

+`lazy-umount-mountpoint=false` is needed (or left unset) as lazy umount can cause problems with NFS.
+It won't impact the NFS export at first but followup mounts of mergerfs to the same mount point will lead to new remote mounts hanging till `exportfs` is run again.

 **NFS export settings:**